keboola/connection-docs/components/writers/storage/index.md

 ---

-Writers export data from Keboola Connection (KBC) to external systems.
+Writers export data from Keboola Connection to external systems.
 The following extractors allow to push data to generic storage services:

 - [AWS S3](/components/writers/storage/aws-s3/) --- writes CSV files to a single AWS S3 bucket with additional postprocessing.